-A luxury Robinson Crusoe experience not far off the coast of Nha Trang, Vietnam's premier beach destination (though keep your eye on Phu Quoc Island in the years ahead).
-The eco-paradise features austere bungalaows with plunge pools, steps away from the ocean.
+For the ultimate luxury and privacy on the southern, sunny coast of Vietnam, the Six Senses Hideaway in Ninh Van Bay is a favorite.
+The hideaway's various villas are built within the peninsula for maximum privacy and are only accessible by speedboat.
+A luxury Robinson Crusoe experience not far off the coast of Nha Trang, Vietnam's premier beach destination (though keep your eye on Phu Quoc Island in the years ahead), the Six Senses is an eco-paradise features austere bungalaows with plunge pools, steps away from the ocean.
 All bungalows are served by a private butler and golf cart, recalling memories of Fantasy Island.
-Guests navigate the shoreline and private island by foot and bicycle.
+Guests may navigate the shoreline and private island by foot and bicycle.

 When to visit?
 With beach destination stretched over 1,200 miles of coastline and islands, there are certainly optimal periods to visit Hoi An, Nha Trang, Phu Quoc and other beach destinations in Vietnam.
 Contact us for when and where to go.